Hi, I'm Riki.

 Parents are starving for support

-Today, parents face a different kind of famine – a famine of rest, support, and emotional safety.
+Today, we also face a famine – a famine of rest, support, and emotional safety.

 Our modern society starves parents of what they most need:

-• Paid parental leave that’s too short or unavailable.
+• Paid parental leave that’s too short or non-existent

 • Pressure to appear flawless: to look amazing, go back to work, adjust to the new realities of marriage after a new baby, maintain a spotless house, and have a infant who looks like a fashion icon by 8 weeks old.

-Many parents find hope and comfort in structured approaches to sleep, routines, or methods that promise rest and relief.
+Many parents find hope and comfort in structured approaches to sleep, routines, or methods.

-But too often, these tools are handed out in a vacuum, without acknowledging the famine that drives parents to cling to them so desperately.
+But too often, these tools are given in a vacuum, without acknowledging the famine that surrounds us.

-But what looks like a hunger for control is often a cry for help in a culture that has stopped nourishing the people who need it most.
+And often… what looks like a hunger for control is a cry for help in a culture that has stopped nourishing the people who need it most.

 This is what Rav Hirsch is describing: when parents are forced by circumstances to override the natural, tender relationship they want to have with their child.